krishpatel9362-kp/Leetcode-Journey/Two-Pointers/README.md

 - Sorting often transforms a brute-force triplet problem into an O(n²) solution.
 - Comparing differences using Math.abs() is useful when looking for the closest value.
 - 3Sum Closest is a variation of 3Sum that focuses on optimization rather than exact equality.
+- Two Pointers can be used for counting problems, not just searching problems.
+- Sorting allows us to make conclusions about entire ranges of elements.
+- Sometimes one valid condition can represent many valid answers.
+- Counting groups of solutions at once is a common optimization technique.
+- Recognizing when (right - left) answers multiple cases is an important interview pattern.